goto-eof/europea-library-server/README.md

       default-admin-email: admin@admin.com
       default-admin-password: password
       ```
-    - edit the `qr-code-path` property in order to allow to generate QRCodes for each e-book;
+    - edit the `qr-code-path` property in order to allow to generate QR Codes for each e-book;
     - generate certificates for encrypting and decrypting our JWT tokens:
         - Generate a Private Key (RSA):
         ```